greyhamwoohoo/ssh-windows-linux-cloud/aws-tf-github-deploy-key/README.md

 mv ./github-deploy-key ./github-deploy-key.pem
 ```

-Then add the Public Key to Github
+Then add the Public Key to Github.

 ## Connect from the Windows Box to Linux Box
 After Terraforming up, RDP to the Windows Box and log in as Administrator.